 “Many of us live in the Bay Area because of its rich natural heritage.
 And once a year we like to recognize just a few of the many people who are responsible for protecting and stewarding it.” — David Loeb, publisher, Bay Nature

-Every year, Bay Nature Institute selects three people whose extraordinary work on behalf of conservation and environmental education in the Bay Area warrants special recognition and appreciation.
-Following are the three Bay Nature “Local Heroes” for 2016.
-They were chosen by Bay Nature Institute board and staff from over forty nominations submitted by members of the Bay Area conservation community, and they were honored at Bay Nature’s Annual Awards Dinner on Sunday, March 20, 2016.
+Every year, Bay Nature Institute selects several people whose extraordinary work on behalf of conservation and environmental education in the Bay Area warrants special recognition and appreciation.
+This year, we’re proud to announce four Bay Nature “Local Heroes” for 2017, selected by Bay Nature Institute board and staff from over fifty nominations submitted by members of the Bay Area conservation community.
+Join us in honoring these heroes at Bay Nature’s Annual Awards Dinner on Sunday, March 26, 2017.

 Conservation Action Award